jelenadjuric01/Evaluation-of-LLM-Based-Agentic-Systems-for-Software-Development-Tasks/README.md

 These directions represent natural next steps once hyperparameter optimization has been exhausted, focusing on more fundamental changes to the model, training, or system architecture.

-*Note: All experiments used the same model (Qwen2.5-Coder-1.5B-Instruct) with default values for max_new_tokens (1024) and repetition_penalty (1.05) unless otherwise specified.*

-**Note**: This is a research prototype.
-Generated patches should be carefully reviewed before production use.